 The Religion, Conflict and Globalization track provides an opportunity for the interdisciplinary study of the role religion plays in socio-economic and political conflicts, as well as in promoting sustainable peace and reconciliation.
 You will study how religion around the world influences people’s lives and connects them.
 Our teaching philosophy allows you to study and to conduct high level research that has a practical impact in the public domain.

 I am the Coordinator of this track and am responsible for the Thesis seminars and Methodology clinics.
-I teach the course unit ‘Religion, Violence and Conflict Transformation’.
+The course ‘Religion, Violence and Conflict Transformation’ is one of the course units I teach.
 This course unit examines the discourse and practice of peacebuilding and conflict transformation.
 We will address topics such as the history and development of religiously articulated violence and religious peacebuilding, religion and reconciliation, transitional justice and religion, religion and conflict, fundamentalism and religious violence, women, religion and peacebuilding, and religion, ritual and peacebuilding.

 My own research is conducted where religion, conflict, politics, peace and reconciliation intersect.
 It’s very important for me to conduct research that has a practical influence in the public sphere.
 A specific example of the practical application of my studies and research into reconciliation and transitional justice is my work as a consultant for various civic organizations in Zimbabwe.
 I’ve given workshops on peace, recovery and reconciliation, following two decades of political conflict, and have developed policy documents on these themes.
 I consider transitional justice to be part of the reconciliation process because I believe that reconciliation is both a social and a political process.
 So if you talk about reconciliation, you need to include events from the past and administer both retributive and restorative justice.
 My teaching is research driven, so students benefit from my past, present and on-going work.